Ian-Castillo/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Express has many helpers that provide out of the box functionality to make writing web applications and API servers easier.
+Compatible with connect middleware.
+(This means we can tap into an extensive collection of modules written for connect.)

 - [ ] Describe Middleware?
+Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action.
+Examples are logging or security.

 - [ ] Describe a Resource?
+Memory

 - [ ] What can the API return to help clients know if a request was successful?
+200

 - [ ] How can we partition our application into sub-applications?
+By breaking them up into different routes (similiar to how we did with react components)

 ## Minimum Viable Product